Papyrus: History

 For multiple millennia, papyrus was commonly rolled into scrolls as a form of storage.
 However, at some point late in its history, papyrus began being collected together in the form of codices akin to the modern book.
 This may have been mimicking the book-form of codices created with parchment.
 Early Christian writers soon adopted the codex form, and in the Greco-Roman world, it became common to cut sheets from papyrus rolls to form codices.
 Codices were an improvement on the papyrus scroll, as the papyrus was not pliable enough to fold without cracking, and a long roll, or scroll, was required to create large-volume texts.
 Papyrus had the advantage of being relatively cheap and easy to produce, but it was fragile and susceptible to both moisture and excessive dryness.
 Unless the papyrus was of perfect quality, the writing surface was irregular, and the range of media that could be used was also limited.

-Papyrus was gradually overtaken in Europe by a rival writing surface that rose in prominence known as parchment, which was made from animal skins.
+Papyrus was gradually overtaken in West Asia and Europe by a rival writing surface that rose in prominence known as parchment, which was made from animal skins.
 By the beginning of the 4th century CE, the most important books began to be manufactured in parchment, and works worth preserving were transferred from papyrus to parchment.
 Parchment had significant advantages over papyrus, including higher durability in moist climates and being more conducive to writing on both sides of the surface.
-The main advantage of papyrus had been its cheaper raw material — the papyrus plant is easy to cultivate in a suitable climate and produces more writing material than animal hides (the most expensive books, made from foetal vellum would take up to dozens of bovine fetuses to produce).
+The main advantage of papyrus had been its cheaper raw material: the papyrus plant is easy to cultivate in a suitable climate and produces more writing material than animal hides (the most expensive books, made from foetal vellum, would take up to dozens of bovine fetuses to produce).
 However, as trade networks declined, the availability of papyrus outside the range of the papyrus plant became limited and it thus lost its cost advantage.